kaaori/MhBotGo/ReadME.md

 The bot takes a command line argument of `-t=BOT_TOKEN`

 ## Deps
-run `go get ./...` in working directory to install dependencies
+run `go mod tidy` in working directory to install dependencies